DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "...!"

-Feeling that something is wrong from Jeanne's voice, she looked up in the sky.
+Feeling that something was wrong from Jeanne's voice, she looked up in the sky.
 It was already late.

 The blazing sword was already before elven girl's eyes.

 _Can I cut it!?_